giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 #### CI/CD

 We need a solution for attaching `infrastructure-components.yaml` and `cluster-template.yaml` files to CAPK GitHub releases.
 We can build this automation ourselves using GitHub actions or reuse what other infrastructure providers use.

 ## Appendix C: Deprecated components

 Many components are already deprecated or in the process of being deprecated for AWS and Azure.
-Below is a list of these components and the general plan for migrating away from them or integrating them into maintained components. relase
+Below is a list of these components and the general plan for migrating away from them or integrating them into maintained components.

 Operators:
 - `kvm-operator` Updated for CAPI or replaced with new operator
 - `node-operator`: Integrated into `kvm-operator`